Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 Choosing Your Starting Position

-During your first game of Root: A Game of Woodland Might and Right, you probably won’t put too much thought or effort into where you start the game.
-As you progress, however, you’ll likely realize that the starting position can make a big difference.
+During your first game of Root, you probably won’t put too much thought or effort into where you start the game.
+As you progress, however, you’ll quickly realize that the starting position can make a big difference.
 This is especially true if you’re a proactive player who likes to plan ahead.

 Each corner of the